 Patients with spinal cord injury who do not require the full spectrum of care or who need assistance with a specific concern between IOE may work with our physical, occupational, and speech therapists on an individual basis.
 Additionally, patients who live locally may choose Craig Hospital outpatient services for ongoing therapy needs.
 A referral from a primary care physician may be required.

-- When should I have my first re-evaluation after discharge from inpatient rehabilitation?
+- When should I have my first Interdisciplinary Outpatient Evaluations (IOE) after discharge from inpatient SCI rehabilitation?

-We typically recommend that patients with SCI have this specialized outpatient evaluation 6-8 months post discharge.
+We typically recommend that patients with spinal cord injury have this specialized outpatient evaluation 6-8 months post discharge.

-The purpose of the re-evaluation is to evaluate for necessary interventions and make recommendations for a plan for local follow-up care, collaborating with primary providers and specialty consultants.
-Our outpatient team will make sure that discharge plans have been carried out, conditions and routines at home are stabilizing, and that patients are staying healthy and have established relationships with local providers for ongoing care as necessary.
+The purpose of the IOE is to evaluate spinal cord injury patients for necessary interventions and make recommendations for a plan for your local follow-up care, collaborating with primary care providers and specialty consultants.
+Our outpatient SCI rehabilitation team will make sure that discharge plans have been carried out, conditions and routines at home are stabilizing, and that patients are staying healthy and have established relationships with your local providers for ongoing care as necessary.

-- Do I have to come to Craig Hospital for re-evaluation?
+- Do I have to come to Craig Hospital for Interdisciplinary Outpatient Evaluations (IOE)?

-Whether patients receive their re-evaluation at Craig Hospital or elsewhere is an individual choice by patients, families, and their insurance carriers.
-Although SCI re-evaluations can take place in non-SCI Model Center locations, if the practitioner and evaluation team are not experienced in evaluating potential complications and integrating the results into recommendations, problems can be missed, and the associated costs to correct the problems at a later date can be significant.
+Whether spinal cord injury patients receive their IOE at Craig Hospital or elsewhere is an individual choice by patients, families, and their insurance carriers.
+Although a spinal cord injury IOE can take place in non-spinal cord injury Model Center locations, if the practitioner and evaluation team are not experienced in evaluating potential complications and integrating the results into recommendations, problems can be missed, and the associated costs to correct the problems at a later date can be significant.

-- How often should I be re-evaluated after the initial outpatient re-evaluation?
+- How often should I be re-evaluated after the initial outpatient Interdisciplinary Outpatient Evaluation (IOE)?

-After the first outpatient evaluation we typically recommend that patients with SCI have an annual re-evaluation for the first 3-5 years post initial rehabilitation, or until such time as patients have established a consistent record of healthy routines, establishing relationships with their community-based resources.
+After the first outpatient evaluation we typically recommend that patients with spinal cord injury have an annual Interdisciplinary Outpatient Evaluations (IOE) for the first 3-5 years post initial rehabilitation, or until such time as patients have established a consistent record of healthy routines and establishing relationships with their community-based resources.

-- Is there any reason to be re-evaluated more often?
+- Is there any reason to have an Interdisciplinary Outpatient Evaluation (IOE) more often?

 As patients age with spinal cord injury, especially into their 2nd and 3rd decade of injury, their medical and functional conditions can change dramatically, and may require a resumption of annual evaluations.
 Many of the costly complications associated with the aging process are preventable, if identified early.